A concise guide for newcomers

 Roman emperors

-A clear and educational series consists of coins from successive emperors such as Augustus, Tiberius, Nero and Marcus Aurelius.
+An educational and clearly structured series consists of coins from successive emperors such as Augustus, Tiberius, Nero and Marcus Aurelius.
 This makes Roman political history tangible.

 Thematic collections

-Coins or medals featuring specific subjects, such as animals, buildings or famous individuals.
+Coins or medals featuring specific subjects, such as animals, buildings or notable individuals.

 Trade coins

-Coins from shipwrecks and hoards, countermarked coins, or issues struck specifically for trade such as trade dollars, ducatons, lion dollars and gold ducats.
-Coins issued by trading companies like the VOC, WIC and EIC also belong to this category.
+Coins from shipwrecks and hoards, countermarked coins, or issues struck specifically for trade, such as trade dollars, ducatons, lion dollars and gold ducats.
+Coins issued by trading companies like the VOC, WIC and EIC also fall into this category.

 Technical aspects of minting

-Minting errors such as incorrect flan sizes, off-centre strikes, strikes in a different metal (for example gold instead of silver or copper instead of gold), and strikes on different weights, including piedforts or double and triple weight issues.
+Minting errors such as incorrect flan sizes, off-centre strikes, strikes in a different metal (for example gold instead of silver or copper instead of gold), and coins struck on different weight standards, including piedforts and double or triple weight issues.

 Practical tips when choosing a series

-Many collectors naturally deepen their collection as their knowledge and experience grow.
+Many collectors naturally refine and deepen their collection as their knowledge and experience grow.

 Coin collecting as cultural heritage

-Coins reflect political power, economic developments and the artistic expression of their time.
-A Roman denarius or a Greek tetradrachm brings the ancient world literally within reach.
+Coins reflect political power, economic developments and artistic expression.
+A Roman denarius or a Greek tetradrachm quite literally brings the ancient world within reach.